AndreMonc/xipho_ARGs_project/ARG_tutorial/README.md

 done
 ```

 Ok, excellent!!
 We've now got our VCF files chunked and ready to go!
-Now, before we can set up our ARGweaver analysis, we have a few more steps involving masking low quality sites across the genome.
+Now, before we can set up our ARGweaver analysis, we have a few more steps involving masking of low quality sites across the genome.

-# Masking Notes:
+# Masking
-There are two ways to mask in ARGweaver: individual-based masks and use global masks that affect all individuals.
+There are two ways to mask in ARGweaver: individual-based masks and global masks that affect all individuals.
 For this tutorial, we will focus on the global masks, since this should be sufficient for most projects.

 Our basic strategy will be to create bed files to map poor-quality regions for which we can't be confident in the genotype calls.
 Then we will combine these bed files to create the final mask map, which will tell ARGweaver to treat these regions as unknown.

 ## Step 9.
-Create GATK poor-quality sites bed file.
+Create poor-quality sites bed file based on filter flags.

-First, we need to assess what filter flags we have in our VCF file (these flags are added during the GATK pipeline and are generally filtered out of datasets before analyses, since they are consider poor quality according to GATK best practices):
+First, we need to assess what filter flags we have in our VCF file (these flags are often added during the GATK pipeline and are generally filtered out of datasets before analyses, since they are consider poor quality according to GATK best practices):

 ```
 bcftools query -f '%FILTER\n' xipho_ARGweaver_tutorial_above110kb.recode.vcf.gz | sort -u > uniq.xipho.GATK.filters.txt